Neal McCaleb: Keating administration

+National politics

+Presidential appointments

+McCaleb was appointed by President Richard Nixon to serve on the National Council on Indian Opportunities from 1972 to 1974.
+He was later appointed by President Ronald Reagan to the Indian Reservation Economies Commission.

-George W. Bush Administration
+George W. Bush administration

-As a member of the Chickasaw Nation, McCaleb was appointed by Republican President George W. Bush in 2001 to be the Assistant Secretary of the Interior for Indian Affairs in the Department of the Interior, reporting directly to Secretary of the Interior Gale Norton.
+As a member of the Chickasaw Nation, McCaleb was appointed by Republican President George W. Bush in 2001 to be the Assistant Secretary of the Interior for Indian Affairs in the Department of the Interior under Secretary of the Interior Gale Norton.
 As the head of the Bureau of Indian Affairs, McCaleb was charged with the administration and management of 56 e6acre of land held in trust by the United States government for Native Americans, Native American tribes, and Alaska Natives.

-McCaleb remained in that position until 2002, when he returned home to Oklahoma.
+McCaleb remained in that position until November 2002, when he returned home to Oklahoma.
+He resigned after being held in contempt of court by Judge Royce Lamberth alongside Gale Norton for violating court orders, but the charges were later dismissed on appeal.

-Chickasaw national service
+Chickasaw Nation

 After leaving federal government service, McCaleb began work as advisor to Bill Anoatubby, Governor of the Chickasaw Nation.
-McCaleb has been tasked by Governor Anoatubby with the development of long-term economic development plans and policy.
-Governor Anoatubby appointed McCaleb to the board of directors of Chickasaw Community Bank (formerly Bank 2), a financial industry firm completely owned by the Chickasaw Nation.
-Governor Anoatubby also made McCaleb the chairman of the board for Chickasaw Nation Industries, a wholly owned subentity of the Nation responsible for promoting economic development for the tribe.
+McCaleb was tasked by Anoatubby with the development of long-term economic development plans and policy.
+Anoatubby appointed McCaleb to the board of directors of Chickasaw Community Bank a financial industry firm completely owned by the Chickasaw Nation.
+Anoatubby also made McCaleb the chairman of the board for Chickasaw Nation Industries, a wholly owned subentity of the Nation responsible for promoting economic development for the tribe.

-Personal life
+Personal life and death

-McCaleb is married to his wife Georgann and together they have four children and twelve grandchildren.
+McCaleb was married and had four children and thirteen grandchildren.
+He died on January 7, 2025, at the age of 89.